edgedb/edgedb/docs/stdlib/numbers.rst

     :index: float

-    A variable precision, inexact number.
+    Represents a variable precision, inexact number.

-    Minimal guaranteed precision is at least 6 decimal digits.
-The approximate range of a ``float32`` is ``-3.4e+38`` to ``+3.4e+38``.
+    The minimal guaranteed precision is at least 6 decimal digits.
+The approximate range of a :eql:type:`float32` ranges from ``-3.4e+38`` to ``+3.4e+38``.